datasciencewithdaniel/capture-the-data-flag/README.md

 - Women's Free Program: 1.60

 What would happen if the women's competitions had the same component factors as the men? **Which female skaters would have received a medal in place of a male skater with the 1.00/2.00 factors in the same competition?** This answer should be a list of skaters names, or no names if no female skater would have achieved this.

+## Challenge 10 - 10 Points

+Recall from Challenge 5 where we found the most popular jump and the most popular spin.
+In that challenge we treated a combination jump as its own individual jump, when in reality it is a composition of multiple jumps as specified above in the data dictionary.
+Repeat Challenge 5 where each individual jump within a combination jump is split out on its own to identify what is the true most popular jump (and spin but this result should not change.) **What is the most popular Jump element, and what is the most popular Spin element?** This answer should be the name of the element that can be found in the Jumps data and the Spins_Steps data respectively.